pviscone/cmgrdf-cli/README.md

 * A Process is a group of samples that is put together as a single entry into plots, yields, datacards.
    * The process defines the display options like a pretty label, colors, etc.

-## Processing: Flow, steps,
+## Processing: Flow, Steps

 * A Flow is a sequence of processing steps: cuts, variable definitions, ...
   * Steps can be shared across multiple flows (e.g. common definitions or preselection cuts)
   * Some steps may apply only on some sample types (MC, Data, ...) or eras, and individual Sample may have further hooks to customize the flow applied to them
 * When data has to be processed, the tool takes care of assembling for each source a RooDataFrame the full RooDataFrame graph, and if multiple flows share a common initial part the corresponding RooDataFrame nodes are only created once.

 ### To Do

- * Normalization Uncertainties
+ * Normalization Uncertainties in a better way
- * Coalescing of identical plots (like already done for flow steps)
- * Coalescing of identical processings on different samples for same process? (or let the user do it?)
+ * Document MCGroup
+ * Test a fake rate method
+ * Test roo-fit related stuff
+ * Implement creating datacards
  * Print cut flow report
- * Luminosity in plot printer: how?
+ * Luminosity in plot printer: how? attach lumi to PlotResult?
+ * Caching